 Every fashionable man should have at least one wool fedora hat in black, brown, navy, or gray.
 These neutral colors offer a solid foundation for your wardrobe that will look good with just about anything.
 Once you have the basics covered, branch out and have some fun with color, pattern, fabric, and embellishments.

-For an iconic look that recalls the past but keeps things fresh, try the black Zoot wool felt fedora designed by Scala.
-The pronounced taper at the front, 3-inch bound brim, classic grosgrain ribbon, and red feather accent are reminiscent of the zoot suit style of the 1940s, while the bound brim can be snapped up or down for more versatility.
+For an iconic look that recalls the past but keeps things fresh, try the black Finlay wool felt fedora designed by Stacy Adams.
+The pronounced taper at the front offers a classic look, while the 3 1/4-inch wide brim reveals a more modern twist.
+Pairable with anything, this one is a must-have for hat-wearers new and experienced.